PG-PIYUSH/PG-PIYUSH/README.md

 - 👋 Hi, I’m @PG-PIYUSH
 - 👀 I’m interested in front end web development and data analytics
-- 🌱 I’m currently learning python ,c++ and css
+- 🌱 I’m currently learning dsa and backend
 - 📫 How to reach me on gmail at piyushgupta25616@gmail.com
 - my insta handle is https://www.instagram.com/piyushgupta2246/
 - my linkdin profile is on https://www.linkedin.com/home?originalSubdomain=in